openstack/charm-guide/doc/source/getting-started/openstack.rst

 ---------------------

-An SSH keypair needs to be imported into the cloud in order to access your instances.
+An SSH keypair needs to be imported into the cloud in order to access your VMs.

-Generate one first if you do not have one yet.
+Generate one first if you do not yet have one.
 This command creates a passphraseless keypair (remove the ``-N`` option to avoid that):

 .. code-block:: none